When do I need to book?

 This is an important question.
 There’s an exciting selection of Antarctic cruises to choose from ranging from 6 – 35 days in duration.
 Whether you are considering the Antarctic Peninsula, the Polar Circle, South Georgia or the Falkland Islands, simply get in touch with one of our Travel Specialists who can talk you through the options and help speed up the process of matching you to the right trip.

 A trip to Antarctica is a big ticket item in anyone’s book and it’s important to understand from the outset what to expect and what influence on the final cost options you’re considering will have.

 There are a lot of significant variables which influence price, and no two ship operators are the same.
 The size of the ship, standard of accommodation, and quality of food and service all play a part.
 But there are less obvious factors too: the calibre of the expeditionary staff, what clothing is provided, whether wine is included, staff to passenger ratio and the variety of complimentary activities.

-Price Guide (prices per person in USD):
+Price Guide (prices per person in British Pounds):

 Classic Antarctica Peninsula cruise (10-12 days) – £5,000 – 10,000

 Fly & Cruise Antarctica (8 days) – £8,000 – 22,000